The Original L’Auberge Chez François Cookbook returns in a Classic Edition.

 This cookbook, first released in 1991, was revised and expanded by Jacques Haeringer from earlier editions.
 Included are many of the most beloved dishes and popular family recipes.
 Now everyone, not only those fortunate enough to dine at L’Auberge Chez François, can savor an Alsatian culinary experience.
 From subtly blended soups to splendorous desserts, the familiar and the astounding take their place side by side in this artfully curated collection of recipes

-The appetizer section offers a wide selection of delicately seasoned pates, as well as such delights as the Warm Roquefort and Apple Tart.
+The appetizer section of this cookbook offers a wide selection of delicately seasoned pates, as well as such delights as the Warm Roquefort and Apple Tart.
 Entrees feature fish, shellfish and a variety meats and game.
 Try the Rack of Lamb with a medley of fresh vegetables, or the Alsatian-style Sauerkraut with Sausage and Pork.
 Haeringer includes many superb side dishes and salads, such as Braised Red Cabbage, Spätzle, and Alsatian-style Tomato Salad.
 And who could resist resist Kugelhopf or an elegant Chocolate Soufflé for desert?

 In this classic edition, founder François Haeringer reviewed all the recipes for accuracy, in keeping with his tradition of overseeing every aspect of preparation.
 Occasionally, a recipe was deemed too time consuming.
 In these cases, Jacques added a ” Monsieur François hint to the home cook” so that substitutions, variations and alternate techniques can facilitate cooking without sacrificing flavor.